anycable/docs.anycable.io/docs/deployment/kubernetes.md

 ## AnyCable-Go Pro

-Installation process for Pro version is identical to non Pro one with two changes:
+Installation process for Pro version is almost identical to the non-Pro one.
+There are the following changes:

-- One have to use chart version `>= 0.5.1`
+- Use Helm chart version `>= 0.5.1`.

-- `image` section of configuration values has to contain `pullSecrets` section where you place credentials for private docker repository access:
+- The `image` section of configuration values MUST contain `pullSecrets` section where you place credentials for private docker repository access:

   ```yaml
   # values.yaml